greenrice-wtnb/AgriSynapse/README.md

 ### Supplementary Notes
 *  The **Sensor Node** can control and measure multiple types of sensors simultaneously, but by default, it can only send two types of measurement data to the gateway.
-   * In the default `センサーノード用コード.py`, sensor measurements are taken every 10 minutes, and the water level measured by the ultrasonic distance sensor (water_level) and the percentage calculated against its internally saved threshold (level_pct) are sent to the gateway every 30 minutes via a `DATA` packet.
+   * In the default `センサーノード用コード.py`, sensor measurements are taken every 10 minutes, and ''the water level measured by the ultrasonic distance sensor (water_level)'' and ''the percentage calculated against its internally saved threshold (level_pct)'' are sent to the gateway every 30 minutes via a `DATA` packet.
 It is possible to assign values obtained from different sensors to these two types of variables.
    * Both the gateway and GAS simply receive the numerical values sent from the sensor node and appropriately store and record them; they do not have a function to determine **what the values represent**.
 Therefore, even if you arbitrarily change the units of each value, notification contents, or threshold settings in GAS, it will not affect the handling of numerical values in the communication between nodes, as long as the code is not carelessly modified.
    * If you wish to add more types of sensors to the sensor node, increase the types of data sent, the threshold judgment functions, and their corresponding notification functions, please modify the code with consideration for the structure of the `DATA` packet sent by the sensor node, the structure of the JSON data when the gateway node receives and relays it to the management GAS, ensuring that the management GAS can correctly store the received data in the corresponding cells, and ensuring that each data is correctly displayed on each card of the management dashboard.
 In particular, please strive to maintain backward compatibility with the management GAS.